Welcome To Scivest

 - Portfolio diversification is by far the most important risk management and mitigation tool available to investors.
 Furthermore, good portfolio diversification can be achieved with minimal cost.

-- The strategic asset allocation (i.e., asset mix) decision is the most important factor in determining investment return and risk in the long-term (not individual security decisions).
+- The long-term strategic asset allocation (i.e., asset mix) decision is the most important factor in determining investment return and risk in the long-term (not individual security decisions).

 - Short-term trading and tactical asset allocation (market timing) is difficult, risky and costly, and thus cannot be expected to consistently add value in the long-term.